 ATLANTA – Insurance and Safety Fire Commissioner John F. King is urging all Georgians to change their clocks and their smoke alarm batteries this weekend to mark the end of Daylight Savings Time.

-“Smoke alarms save countless lives each year by warning when there might be a fire in your home, apartment, or office building,” said Commissioner King.
-“However, their life-saving impact goes away when the smoke alarm runs out of batteries.
-Fire safety experts advise that smoke alarm batteries be changed twice per year, so a good rule of thumb is to change your batteries at the beginning and end of Daylight Savings Time.”
+“Smoke alarms protect your lives and belongings by warning when there might be a fire in your home or place of work,” said Commissioner King.
+“However, a smoke alarm’s life-saving impact goes away when it runs out of batteries.
+Fire safety experts advise that smoke alarm batteries should be changed twice per year, and the end of Daylight Savings Times is the perfect opportunity to replace the batteries in our smoke alarms.”

 Smoke alarm batteries can be the difference between life and death for too many Georgians.
-This was highlighted in 2018 when 79 of 83 fatal fires in Georgia could have been prevented if Georgians had changed their batteries.
-In 2020, 55 of 58 fatal residential fires could have been prevented so far with a working smoke alarm.
+This was highlighted in 2020 when 55 of 58 fatal fires in Georgia could have been prevented if Georgians had changed their batteries.
+This translates to 95% of all fire fatalities being preventable by simple maintenance.

 The mission of the Office of the Insurance and Safety Fire Commissioner is to protect Georgia families by providing access to vital insurance products and safe buildings through fair regulation that creates economic opportunities for all Georgians.